-The Oral/Head & Neck Oncologic and Microvascular Reconstructive Surgery Fellowship is a 1- to 2-year program to train oral and maxillofacial surgeons in the diagnosis, treatment, and long-term management of patients with benign and malignant lesions of the head and neck.
+The Oral/Head & Neck Oncologic and Microvascular Reconstructive Surgery Fellowship is a 1-year program to train oral and maxillofacial surgeons in the diagnosis, treatment, and long-term management of patients with benign and malignant lesions of the head and neck.
 It’s accredited by the Commission on Dental Accreditation.

 Fellows can expect: